AI For Ceiling Leak Calls

 More ceiling leak jobs captured

-Ceiling stain, active drip, sagging drywall, roof source, pipe source, HVAC source, and property manager callers get an immediate water specific response instead of blank voicemail.
+Ceiling stain, active drip, sagging drywall, roof source, pipe source, HVAC source, drying, and property manager callers get an immediate water specific response instead of voicemail with no context.

 Cleaner crew and trade decisions